nkix/Color_card/README.md

 -m ：the max number of color shown in color card applied if k is larger than m, default would be 15
 -s : use this to show specific RGB value of colors in the color card
 -o : call a image segmentation function before color analysis
-     with -o choosen, user will be required to draw the range of object interested
+with -o choosen, user will be required to draw the range of object interested.
 Use need to press Enter to confirm the selection, and then press 0 to confirm the segmentation

 example:
 ```sh